Move to France

 The Logistics of Moving to France

 Moving to France may seem like a daunting task, but logistically speaking, this move can be simpler than you think.
 English is widely spoken, especially in Paris.
 Most real estate agencies will have at least one English speaker available to assist you.
-France has a large American and British expat population, making social connections even easier.
-Paris has a major international airport with direct flights to numerous U.S. cities, making visiting friends and family once you move here a breeze.
+What’s more, there are relocation agencies and individuals that specialize in assisting Anglophone clients move to France.
+The country also has a large American and British expat population, making social connections quite easy.
+Paris and other large French cities have major international airports with direct flights to numerous U.S. and UK cities, making visiting friends and family once you move here a breeze.

 Moving to France for the Climate